 Most of the following could be called "pollution fees".
 The dual objective is to 1) raise funds for public services and 2)

-reduce costs to our community and environment.
+reduce costs to our community and environment by discouraging certain products.
 After a community discussion about which fees to implement,

 a simple majority vote of the citizens would make it official.